TheJacksonLaboratory/lama_workflow/README.md

 >

+From now, we are following along the [walkthrough page for LAMA](https://github.com/mpi2/LAMA/wiki/walkthroughs).
 Grab an interactive session on Sumner (with, for example, `srun -q batch -N 1 -n 16 --mem 20G -t 01:00:00 bash`) and do the following:

 ```
 $ module load singularity